-The Proposed Action under Alternative 1 does not include construction; therefore, adverse impacts to vegetation communities, domesticated animals, wildlife, federally designated Threatened or Endangered species, or critical habitats from ground disturbance would not be anticipated.
+The Proposed Action under Alternative 1 does not include construction; therefore, adverse impacts to vegetation communities, domesticated animals, wildlife, federally designated threatened or endangered species, or critical habitats from ground disturbance would not be anticipated.
 There would be the potential for aircraft bird strikes along segments below 1,000 ft AGL.
 Overflight noise would potentially impact wildlife; however, due to the transient and short duration of aircraft overflight, most animals would habituate to aircraft sounds.
-No impacts to domesticated animals, wildlife, Threatened and Endangered species, or critical habitats would be expected from implementation of the Proposed Action under Alternative 1.
+No impacts to domesticated animals, wildlife, threatened and endangered species, or critical habitats would be expected from implementation of the Proposed Action under Alternative 1.
+The Air Force has made a no effect determination for the federally listed birds, mammals, plants, and aquatic species (e.g., fish, mollusks, and crustaceans) with the potential to be located beneath the MTRs.
+No designated critical habitat is located beneath the MTR sections in which floors would be lowered to 500 ft AGL.
 Impacts under Alternative 2 would be the same as described in Alternative 1.